Last updated on February 11th, 2025

 Celebrated since the 16th century, Holy Week (or Semana Santa) in Seville is one of the world’s most well-known festivals.
 As a frequent traveller to Spain, I’ve wanted to witness this seven-day festival and see the processions for years.
 Even if you’re not religious, Semana Santa in Spain is awe-inspiring because it shows the importance of community and the power of faith.

-I arrived in Spain on Good Friday, or Viernes Santo, which is a solemn day during Holy Week.
+I arrive in Spain on Good Friday, or Viernes Santo, which is a solemn day during Holy Week.
 Every day features different activities so it’s wise to check the schedules for the city you are going to.
-In Spain, every church has a brotherhood that is responsible for organising, financing and delivering Semana Santa, along with countless other social, cultural, religious and traditional celebration.
+In Spain, every church has a brotherhood that is responsible for organizing, financing and delivering Semana Santa, along with countless other social, cultural, religious and traditional celebration.

 Read More: Seville, Spain in the Off Season